Committee establishment and role

 oldest committees in the Parliament, having first been established in 1913.

-The purpose of the Joint Committee of Public Accounts and Audit (JCPAA) has remained essentially unchanged since it was first established in 1913: the JCPAA exists to hold Commonwealth agencies to account for the lawfulness, efficiency and effectiveness with which they use public monies.
+The purpose of the JCPAA is essentially to hold Commonwealth agencies to account for the lawfulness, efficiency and effectiveness with which they use public monies.

 Section 8(1) of the PAAC Act describes the Committee's specific duties as being to: